-- Map out your shipping and delivery process
+- Map out your shipping process

-- Stock up on shipping and packaging supplies
+- Stock up on shipping supplies

-- Set your busy-season shipping and delivery strategy
+- Set your busy-season shipping strategy

-1. Map out your shipping and delivery process
+Map out your shipping process

 To figure out what your process is, pay close attention to the next few orders you ship, or check in with your team if they handle fulfillment.
 Make a list of each step, and write down how long it takes (approximate times are fine).